 Orbital flight is far more difficult due to much higher velocities required, longer exposure to the space environment, and high-speed atmospheric reentry.
-To be in orbit a spacecraft must travel fast enough horizontal to the Earth's surface so that as the spacecraft falls towards the surface it travels far enough to curve around Earth rather than crash into the surface; about 25,000 km/hour.
+To be in orbit a spacecraft must travel fast enough horizontally so that as the spacecraft falls towards the surface it travels far enough to curve around Earth rather than crash into the surface at about 25,000 km/hour.
 Using current technology this involves very large forces, high temperatures and other major challenges.
 Not surprisingly, launch failure is common, particularly during the first few launches of a new vehicle.
-Only 5 of the first 9 Pegasus launches succeeded, 9 of 20 for Atlas, 3 of 5 for Ariane, 9 of 18 for Proton, 9 of 21 for Soyuz, and 1 of 4 for SpaceX.
+Only 5 of the first 9 Pegasus launches succeeded, 9 of 20 for Atlas, 3 of 5 for Ariane, 9 of 18 for Proton, and 9 of 21 for Soyuz.